Temporal Cliques Admit Sparse Spanners: Abstract

 \section{Abstract}

-Let $G=(V,E)$ be an undirected graph on $n$ vertices and $\lambda:E\to 2^{\mathbb{N}}$ a mapping that assigns to every edge a non-empty set of integer labels (times).
-Such a graph is {\em temporally connected} if a path exists with non-decreasing times from every vertex to every other vertex.
-In a seminal paper, Kempe, Kleinberg, and Kumar~\cite{KKK02} asked whether, given such a temporal graph, a {\em sparse} subset of edges always exists whose labels suffice to preserve temporal connectivity---a {\em temporal spanner}.
+Let $G=(V,E)$ be an undirected graph on $n$ vertices and $\lambda:E\to 2^{\mathbb{N}}$ a mapping that assigns to every edge a non-empty set of integer labels (discrete times when the edge is present).
+Such a labelled graph $\G=(G,\lambda)$ is {\em temporally connected} if a path exists with non-decreasing times from every vertex to every other vertex.
+In a seminal paper, Kempe, Kleinberg, and Kumar~\cite{KKK02} asked whether, given such a temporally connected graph, a {\em sparse} subset of edges always exists whose labels suffice to preserve temporal connectivity -- a {\em temporal spanner}.
 Axiotis and Fotakis~\cite{AF16} answered negatively by exhibiting a family of $\Theta(n^2)$-dense temporal graphs which admit no temporal spanner of density $o(n^2)$.
-In this paper, we give the first positive answer as to the existence of $o(n^2)$-sparse spanners in a dense class of temporal graphs, by showing that if $G$ is a complete graph, then one can always find a temporal spanner of density $O(n \log n)$.
-The proofs are constructive.
+In this paper, we give the first positive answer as to the existence of $o(n^2)$-sparse spanners in a dense class of temporal graphs, by showing (constructively) that if $G$ is a complete graph, then one can always find a temporal spanner with $O(n \log n)$ edges.